 Under strict aseptic precautions in a sitting position, after infiltration of 2% lignocaine, an epidural needle was inserted in the L1/L2 interspace.
-The epidural space was easily detected using the loss of resistance technique, and the epidural catheter was placed through the needle following a negative aspiration test.
+The epidural space was easily detected on our first attempt using the loss of resistance technique, and the epidural catheter was placed through the needle following a negative aspiration test.
 The catheter was fixed with a sterile patch.
 We aspirated again for eventual CFS and blood, and after receiving a negative test we gave a test dose of 2 ml of 0.5% Bupivacaine.
 We waited for adverse events before induction in GA.

 At our request, 4 minutes after the insertion of the catheter the patient was unable to lift his lower limbs as a consequence of a complete motor block.
 Also, there was a presence of sensory block at L1-L2 dermatome.
 He did not report any other adverse events despite the slight decrease in the blood pressure and pulse.
-We concluded subarachnoid (intrathecal) migration of the catheter beside negative aspiration for CFS, so we decided to remove the epidural catheter.
+We concluded subarachnoid (intrathecal) migration of the catheter based on the clinical signs beside negative aspiration for CFS, We removed the EC and immediately checked the tip, which was intact, undamaged and complete.
 After the removal of the catheter, we started the induction in GA.